mjmsmith/ubergenpass-objc/README.md

 # ubergenpass

 UberGenPass is a [SuperGenPass](http://supergenpass.com)-compatible iOS password generator with a focus on efficient and secure workflow.
-Available on the [App Store](https://itunes.apple.com/app/ubergenpass/id588224057?mt=8).
+Available in the [App Store](https://itunes.apple.com/app/ubergenpass/id588224057?mt=8).

 ## License